mjn81/HW-8-Puzzle/README.md

 # 8-Puzzle

 8-puzzle problem solved with Greedy - IDA* - A* - RBFS algorithms ( manhttan distance as huerstic ).
+for compettion mode first solve the puzzle then click on the "Flag" Button to see the result.
 >public repo will be available when due date is over.

 ## Technologies used in this project: